 Here at Azusa City Library Veteran's Resources, we are driven by a single goal; to do our part in being a resource for Veterans to obtain their benefits.
 We strive to build productive relationships and make a positive impact with all of our pursuits.
 In addition, we are participating in the Veterans History Project.
 Our goal is to collect and preserve the firsthand remembrances of U.S. wartime veterans.

 Call to schedule a one-on-one consultation with a CalVet-trained volunteer or drop by and check out the variety of resources available to service members and their families.
+Due to the COVID-19 Crisis most if not all County Veteran Service Offices (CVSO) are closed however they can be reached by phone, and so can CalVet at 1-800-952-5626.

 The Veterans Resource Center is located inside the library near the magazine section.
 For more information on the Veteran's Resource Center, please contact Leila Hassen at (626) 812-5279 or firstname.lastname@example.org.